paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Find One Point from Another

-The next navigational trick is to find a destination coordinate when knowing the bearing and distance of that point.
-Useful if you want to call an air-strike down on an enemy position you are observing.
+The next navigational trick finds a destination knowing the bearing and distance.
+It is useful if you want to call an air-strike on an enemy position you are observing.

 ```c#
 Geodetic.Destination(start: here, distanceKm: 1.2, bearingDegrees: 23.4);